Morten Group is pleased to present our first ever READI Symposium on November 10, 2020!

 What does being READI mean?
 Defining ways to understand and expand access within DREI work is critical from a cultural, economic, physical, and technological lens (as well as others).
 DREI is not “achieved” at any given moment, but working to center it can make it the cultural mainstay for your organization.
 Where do you begin?
 What happens if you get stuck or hit a bump in the road?

-In this session, Rusty Stahl, Founder and CEO of Fund the People, and Michelle Morales, President of the Woods Fund, explain how they are centering DREI in their organizations.
-In addition, we’ll discuss Morten Group’s customized process to center DREI at your organization.
+In this session, we hear from several colleagues who will share how they are centering DREI in their organizations and discuss Morten Group’s customized process to center DREI and address your questions about building a culture of equity.
 Come prepared to share your thoughts as the definitions of true access continue to expand.

 Session 2: Microaggressions: What Are They and What Can We Do About Them?